The Constitution of Grace Fellowship Evangelical Free Church

 Section 5: Absence

-Any person, absent for more than a year and from whom communication has been requested by the elders and not received may be dropped from the active membership roll by a two-thirds vote of active members present and voting at a regular business meeting.
+Any person, absent for more than one year and from whom communication has been requested by the elders and not received may be removed from the membership roll by unanimous vote of the elders.

 Section 6: Discipline

-- If any member shall conduct themselves in a manner which in the studied opinion of the elders is not in harmony with scriptural principles and for which they do not show repentance, then the said individual shall be interviewed and counseled by the elders as indicated in the Word of God (Matthew 18:15-17; Galatians 6:1).
-The restoration of the erring member shall be the single purpose and love the sole motivating force of these interviews.
+- If any member or regular attendee shall conduct themselves in a manner which in the studied opinion of the elders is not in harmony with scriptural principles and for which they do not show repentance, then the said individual shall be interviewed and counseled by the elders as indicated in the Word of God (Matthew 18:15-17; Galatians 6:1).
+The repentance and restoration of the erring member shall be the single purpose and love the sole motivating force of these interviews.

-- If a regular attendee should continue in their unrepentant condition, then the elders will inform the said individual that they can no longer partake of the Lord’s Supper when celebrated by Grace Fellowship Evangelical Free Church nor will the said individual be able to participate in activities sponsored by Grace Fellowship Evangelical Free Church.
+- If, however, a regular attendee should continue in their unrepentant condition, then the elders will inform the said individual that they may attend regular worship services but may no longer partake of the Lord’s Supper when celebrated by the Church nor will the said individual be able to participate in activities sponsored by the Church.
+Other sanctions may be applied at the discretion of the elders for the protection of the body

 Section 7: Property Rights